 Most of the integration planning and execution work is currently being done remotely due to the COVID-19 pandemic.
 The inability to work in-person and on-site with information technology and management oversight could make some of the integration work more challenging, particularly with regard to technology.
-We will need to hire a significant number of technology personnel and contract staff and rely on a number of critical technology vendors in order to complete the integration work relating to technology and infrastructure components needed for the integration due to pandemic-related supply chain disruptions.
+We will need to hire a significant number of technology personnel and contract staff and rely on a number of critical technology vendors in order to complete the integration work relating to technology platforms and systems within the target timeframe.
+In addition, we may experience delays in acquiring the technology and infrastructure components needed for the integration due to pandemic-related supply chain disruptions.
 We also have been experiencing high levels of trading volume which, if sustained, may require us to increase the capacity in our integration technology build-outs.
 In addition, at times the attention of certain members of our management and other resources may be diverted from integration work to critical day-to-day business operations.
 We may also encounter challenges integrating TD Ameritrade technologies into Schwab platforms.
 Any of these factors could make timely achievement of integration milestones more challenging, particularly with regard to technology and systems.